 Foreign transaction fees

 Some cards charge a fee for each transaction, often 2-3%.
 Others have no transaction fee.
-Check about fees before you leave in deciding which cards to take and use.
+Before you leave, check on fees to help you decide which cards to use.

 Some cards are targeted to international travelers and provide a live, 24/7 support line for problems.
 Check with your credit card issuer to see what support they will provide for you when you are abroad.